Removing bad odours from your car

 Kids, pet mishaps, car sickness, old food, sweat, and other localised bad smells

 Once located, if it's a relatively solid or hard item, use a spatula, big spoon or card for removal.
-If it's messy and soft, a wet cloth is best, but make sure to pull the item from the surface into the cloth by placing the cloth over it and going from the outside of the item, toward the centre, then upwards, so you don't spread it any further over the surface.
+If it's messy and soft, a wet cloth (like our Dirty Deeds microfibre cloth) is best, but make sure to pull the item from the surface into the cloth by placing the cloth over it and going from the outside of the item, toward the centre, then upwards, so you don't spread it any further over the surface.

 It's important to clean the area before treating with Pong-Go.